 rare, there is the risk of death.
 Other risks include:

 Bleeding, infection, and pain from the catheter insertion

 Damage to blood vessels from the catheter

 Hole (puncture) to the heart

 Damage to the heart.
 This damage might require a permanent pacemaker.

 Blood clots, which might lead to a stroke

 Narrowing of the pulmonary veins.
 These are the veins that carry blood from the lungs

-You are more likely to have complications if you are older or if you have certain
+You are more likely to have complications if you're older or if you have certain other

 health and heart conditions.